kyma-project/api-gateway/docs/user/troubleshooting-guides/03-40-api-rule-troubleshooting.md

 ## Unsupported Handlers' Combination
 ### Cause

-The following APIRule has both `allow` and `jwt` handlers defined on the same path:
+The following APIRule has both `no_auth` and `jwt` handlers defined on the same path:

 ```yaml
 spec: